HabitatFramework/UserGuide/menus/menus.rst

 |merge| Merge Features
 ----------------------

-Merge features performs two types of merge: Logical Merge and Physical Merge.
-Logical merges are used to combine two or more fragments selected in GIS into the INCID of one of the selected fragments by selecting it from a list.
-Physical merges will combine fragments of a single TOID into a single feature in the GIS layer.
+Merge features performs two types of merge:

+* Logical merges are used to combine two or more fragments selected in GIS into the INCID of one of the selected fragments by selecting it from a list.
+* Physical merges will combine fragments of a single TOID into a single feature in the GIS layer.

 .. raw:: latex